 Here’s what you need to do to add it to your WooCommerce product table:

-- Get the WooCommerce Quick View Pro plugin and install and activate it to your WordPress website.
+- Get the WooCommerce Quick View Pro plugin and install and activate it on your WordPress website.

 - Navigate to WooCommerce → Settings → Products → Quick view and enter your license key.

 That's it!
 You'll have a product quick view button on your shop page.
-When a shopper clicks it, they'll see your product short description and other details in the lightbox.
+When a shopper clicks it, they'll see your product short description, long description and other details in the lightbox.

 Pro tip: You can also disable the links to individual product pages.
 Scroll down to the Quick View settings on the same page and enable this option.